react-cosmos/react-cosmos/README.md

 #### State injection

-Serializing the state of component is no fun if we can't load it back later.
+Serializing the state of components is no fun if we can't load it back later.

 ```js
 // The clone will be created in the identical state of the original component